agentlang-ai/agentlang-cli/PUBLISHING.md

    - Updated `CHANGELOG.md` with all commits since the last tag
    - Updated `package-lock.json` (via `npm install`)
    - Updated `pnpm-lock.yaml` (via `pnpm install`)
+   - Formatted and linted code
    - Links to all commits with author mentions
-3. **Review & Merge**: Review the PR and merge it to apply the changes
+3. **Review & Merge**: Review the PR and merge it
-4. **Publish**: The publish workflow handles npm publishing automatically when the tag exists
+4. **Automatic Publish**: When the PR is merged, the publish workflow
+   automatically:
+   - Builds the package
+   - Publishes to npm
+   - Creates a GitHub Release

 ### Quick Start